 If you consider yourself a well-traveled foodie, you probably are already familiar with croquetas, only by their French name, croquettes.
 A tapas-style treat, croquetas are essentially small, bite-sized morsels deep-fried until crispy and golden and filled with a mixture of a béchamel sauce and savory ingredients, the most popular options being ham and fish.

 Croquetas are known as one of Miami’s favorite fried foods, and you’ll spot them on menus throughout the city, from food trucks to fine dining restaurants.
-My favorite spot for these tasty cylinders, though, is Madrid Tapas y Vinos.
+Our favorite spot for these tasty cylinders is Madrid Tapas y Vinos.
 The classic Spanish tapas restaurant takes great pride in its mouth-watering croquetas, which you can purchase in ham and fish varieties.

 Address: 525 NW 42nd Ave, Miami, FL 33126